cosmos/ibc-go/docs/docs/02-apps/01-transfer/08-authorizations.md

 - the source channel ID is invalid
 - there are duplicate entries in the `AllowList`
 - the `memo` field is not allowed by `AllowedPacketData`
+- the forwarding hops do not match any of the combinations specified in `AllowedForwarding`

 Below is the `TransferAuthorization` message: